storm-enroute/storm-enroute.github.io/reactive-collections/docs/0.4/reactives.md

 Note that we always store the `Subscription` object returned by the `onX` methods.
 Without keeping a reference to the `Subscription` there is no way to unsubscribe from the callback, so the callback could react forever, leading to effects called **memory leaks** and **time leaks**.
-For this reason, when Reactress detects that the program no longer has a reference to the `Subscription`, it automatically unsubscribes.
+For this reason, when Reactive Collections detect that the program no longer has a reference to the `Subscription`, it automatically unsubscribes.
 This automatic unsubscription usually happens during the first subsequent GC cycle.